33rd Annual Competition

 The Charles M. Tiebout Prize in Regional Science

-The author of the winning paper must present the research at the WRSA’s 57th Annual Meeting, to be held in Pasadena, California, at the Hilton Pasadena, February 11-14, 2018.
+The author of the winning paper must present the research at the WRSA’s 57th Annual Meeting, to be held in Napa, California, at the Napa Valley Marriott Hotel & Spa, February 10-13, 2019.
 The winning author will receive $1,000 to help defray the costs of attending the Meeting.
 The paper may printed in the international quarterly journal The Annals of Regional Science (published by Springer) following standard review/revision procedures.
 Authors of all papers judged by the Program Committee to be worthy of presentation will be invited to deliver them in regular sessions of the Meeting.
 Registration waivers will be awarded to authors of papers selected as meriting “Finalist” status in the competition.

 Graduate students wishing to submit papers for the competition should upload their papers via the WRSA paper submission console, being sure to check the appropriate box for “Tiebout Prize” during the submission process.

 Hard deadline for Submission: October 15, 2018

 Papers co-authored with faculty advisors are acceptable, however the primary author must meet the Tiebout student requirements and the bulk of the substantive work and contribution of the paper must have come from the student.
 REQUIRED: Submitted pdfs of the paper must include a letter from the faculty advisor confirming that these requirements have been met.

 Submissions must include a cover page giving the paper’s title, author’s full name, postal and e-mail addresses, and telephone number.
 Please indicate your Department and University affiliation and the name of your primary faculty supervisor.